karmicharsh/Rock--paper--scissors/README.md

 # Rock--paper--scissors
-It's just a simple rock paper scissors game to waste time ; )
+It's just a simple rock paper scissors game made with ascii art and no effort to waste time ; )